Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Select and sign your office or flexi-desk lease agreement with the free zone authority.

-Step 6: Pay Fees and Receive Licence
+Step 6: Pay Fees and Receive License

 Compliance and Regulatory Considerations

-Traders operating under this licence must remain compliant with UAE federal regulations governing the import and sale of electronic communication devices.
+Traders operating under this license must remain compliant with UAE federal regulations governing the import and sale of electronic communication devices.
 The Telecommunications and Digital Government Regulatory Authority (TDRA) oversees the approval and type-acceptance of wireless communication equipment in the UAE.
 Paging receivers sold or distributed within the UAE mainland may require TDRA type-acceptance certification prior to sale.

 Businesses must also register for VAT with the Federal Tax Authority if their taxable turnover exceeds the mandatory registration threshold of AED 375,000 per annum.
 Voluntary registration is available from AED 187,500.
 All imports are subject to UAE customs procedures, and traders should maintain accurate records of all transactions for audit purposes.